From domain to data!

-Making your own website can be as rewarding as it is frustrating.
-With so many ready-to-use platforms available (like Squarespace, Wix, Weebly etc), you can get some pretty good looking pages online in a matter of hours.
+Making a website can be as rewarding as it is frustrating.
+With so many ready-to-use website templates available, you can get some pretty good looking pages online in a matter of hours.
 But what really makes a website successful?
 In this article, I’ll go through my top 10 essentials for your website.
-Let’s get stuck in.

 1. A content management system (CMS) that suits you

-Figure out what you need the site to do!
-Make sure the system you choose will allow you to achieve your business goals without having to start again!
+Figure out what you need your website to do for your business and make sure the system you choose will allow you to achieve your business goals without having to start again.
 There are options out there for almost every skill level and budget.
 If you plan to manage your own site in future, your choice of platform is really important so that you stay in control and on-budget.

 2. A good domain name

 Your domain name should be memorable and easy to type.
-Try to avoid hyphens and numbers.
-Keep it as short as possible.
+Try keep it as short as simple and short as possible.
 Choose an extension that suits your target audience.
 A .com is the standard extension, but you also have the option of choosing a country specific domain name (for example: .co.uk, .ie, .fr) which may open up some more possibilities for including keywords.
 Just be sure to check who else uses that name.

 3. Original content

-Once you have chosen your platform and domain name, you should start getting your content together.
-It can take a surprisingly long time to do this!
+It can take a surprisingly long time to write the content for your site!
 As a starting point, I always recommend writing your Home, About and Contact pages first.
 Your site will almost certainly end up with more than 3 pages, but these are the bare essentials.

 When a potential customer arrives at your homepage, they have to feel like they have found what they’re looking for, so that they don’t bounce away and forget about you.

 Contact pages are often overlooked.
 Obviously, they should include an email address, or physical address for a bricks and mortar business, but they can also be a place where you invite people to get in touch.
-Why should they contact you and how?
-Do you have social media profiles they can follow?
+Offer them answers to questions they may have with an FAQ section.
+Invite them to check out your social profiles or sign up for your freebie.

 4. Social media buttons

-There are 2 types of social media buttons; social follow and social share.
+There are 2 types of social media buttons you can use on your site, social follow and social share.

-Social follow buttons bring the reader to your social profiles (Facebook, Twitter, Instagram, Pinterest, Linkedin etc.) so that they can follow you.
+Social follow buttons bring the reader to your social profiles so that they can follow you.

 Social share buttons allow the reader to share your site (or specific page) on their own social profiles in a few clicks.